IAS Officer Salary Structure, Allowances & Job Profile 2023

 IAS Officer Grade Pay

-Coming to the section of grade pay, the monthly salary of an IAS officer is divided into 8 grades with different grade pay along with the pay scale.
-As it is the case with the salary, the level for each grade pay depends on the seniority in work experience.
+The monthly IAS salary in India is divided into 8 grades with different grade pay along with the pay scale.
+As is the case with the salary, the level for each grade pay depends on the seniority in work experience.

 ---|---|---|---|